This post may contain affiliate links.

 The Bonfire of the Vanities in the Piazza della Signoria

-He’d already ousted the Medicis, who had fled the city in 1494 after an angry mob had burned down the Medici bank – the family’s financial stronghold.
+He’d already ousted the Medicis, who fled the city in 1494 after an angry mob burned down the Medici bank – the family’s financial stronghold.

-The Bonfire of the Vanities was the burning peak of Savonarola’s sway over the people.
-It’s said that even Botticelli threw some of his artwork into the fire.
-(Good thing he didn’t have access to The Birth of Venus or Primavera!)
+The Bonfire of the Vanities was the flaming peak of Savonarola’s grasp over the Florentine people.
+It’s said that even Botticelli himself threw some of his artwork into the fire.
+(Good thing he didn’t grab The Birth of Venus or Primavera!)

 But the tides would turn against Savonarola.
 In 1498 he was denounced as a heretic and burned at the stake.
 Where?
 Right here in the Piazza della Signoria.
 And in 1530, it’s where the Medicis made their triumphant return.